haskell-study-group/homework-michaelgwelch/chapter7exercises.md

     check_parity bits | even (sum bits) = tail bits
                       | otherwise       = error "parity error"

+    trans = decode . channel . encode

     transmit :: String -> String
     transmit = decode . check_parity . channel . add_parity . encode

+    ~~~

+8. Test your new string transmitter program from the previous exercise using a faulty communication channel that forgets the first bit, which can be modelled using the tail function on lists of bits.

+    ~~~ {.haskell}
+    channel' = tail

+    transmit' :: String -> String
+    transmit' = decode . check_parity . channel' . add_parity . encode
     ~~~